 The Early Years

-When our special needs children are still toddlers the isolation doesn’t really set it yet.
+When our special needs children are still toddlers, the social isolation doesn’t really set it yet.
 Play dates are still relatively easy because our children are still at an age where the mommies and the babies are all on the floor together participating.
-Depending on the diagnosis our children has, there might not be a huge developmental gap between our kids and our friend’s kids.
+Depending on the diagnosis our children have, there might not be a huge developmental gap between our kids and our friend’s kids.

-During this time we still have our friendships.
-We can still visit each other’s houses without much thought for accommodating our child’s needs.
-Sitting on the floor chatting with other moms while our children play together with a little guidance is still a reality.
+During this time we still have our friendships and social lives.
+We can still visit each other’s houses without much thought for accommodating our child‘s needs.
+Sitting on the floor chatting with other moms while our children play together with a little guidance and minimal behavioral issues is still a reality.

-The early signs of isolation do start to present itself during the first few years, but we usually don’t see it.
-We spend a considerable amount of time traveling for doctors, specialists, throwing ourselves into therapy interventions.
-We can’t go on as many play dates, meet at the park as often, or join in on a walk with the neighbors because our schedules revolve around all of these appointments.
+The early signs of isolation do start to present themselves during the first few years, but we usually don’t see it.
+We spend a considerable amount of time traveling for doctors, specialists, throwing ourselves into therapist interventions and learning what we can.
+We can’t go on as many social outings, meet at the park as often, or join in on a walk with our friends in the community because our schedules revolve around all of these appointments.

 When the Isolation Escalates

 Then it happens.
-Our kids start getting older, but they’re not meeting milestones.
-Not only that, but the gap between our special needs child’s abilities and that of their peers grows.
+Our kids start getting older, but they’re not meeting social, physical, emotional, and mental milestones.
+Not only that, but the gap between our special needschild‘s abilities and that of their typically deveoping peers grows.
 What was once a small dip we could easily step over has suddenly become as wide as the grand canyon.

 No one wins in this scenario.
-Either we as moms miss out on conversation with other moms, or our child misses out on being with her peers.
-This of course is happening at a time when these relationships are crucial to us.
-The worst part is, those on the outside of special needs parenting don’t see it.
+Loneliness sets in one way or the other.
+Either we as moms miss out on a conversation with other moms, or our child misses out on being with her peers.
+This, of course, is happening at a time when these relationships are crucial to us.
+The worst part is, those on the outside of special needs parenting don’t see it restraint and seclusion thrust upon us.

-I can’t tell you how many times I have chosen to be by Ladybug’s side, excluding myself from the circle of moms and no one stopped to think of coming along side of me or joining us.
-No one realizes that if my kids are with, I can’t participate.
+I can’t tell you how many times I have chosen to be by Ladybug’s side, excluding myself from the circle of moms and no one stopped to think of coming alongside me or joining us.
+No one realizes that if my kids are with me, I can’t participate.
 While it’s easy to say that it’s only for an hour or two.
-The emotional toll of this isolation escalates when it happens every. single. time.
+The emotional toll of this social isolation escalates when it happens every. single. time.

 Isolated at Home

-Of course the big part of isolation comes from the fact that it takes a LOT of work go to places with our special needs kids.
-Most people assume that this special needs mom gig gets easier with time, but that simply isn’t true.
+Of course, the big part of isolation comes from the fact that it takes a LOT of work go to places with our special needs kids.
+Most people assume that this special needs mom gig gets easier with time , but that simply isn’t true.
 While we have accepted their diagnosis and our new reality, their level of care increases with time.
 Meaning many things actually become more difficult.
+Raising a child with special needs and coming to this realization naturally leads to even more stress, anxiety, depression, and grief.

 So many places are not as accessible as the non-disabled community would like to believe.
-Adequate bathroom facilities are becoming a bigger problem as our children grow.
-The ability to contain an autistic meltdown gets much more difficult as their bodies get bigger and stronger.
+Adequate bathroom facilities for special needs families are becoming a bigger problem as our children grow.
+The ability to contain an autistic meltdown gets much more difficult as their bodies get bigger, stronger, and more aggressive.
 We need to consider things like wheelchair accessibility, and the amount of sensory stimulation our kids will be exposed to before going anywhere.

 Many times it’s just easier to stay home.